 For each aircraft there is a “plane captain" who oversees maintenance as required.
 In addition, there is a Maintenance Officer who works with each of the plane captains.
 Together, they are responsible for ensuring that any needed work is performed promptly.
 A member who notices the need for a repair is expected to promptly enter the problem in an online “squawk list" on the online scheduling system.
 He must also notify the plane captain or maintenance officer.
 Any of our members can tell you that the club has never skimped on maintenance.

 Absolutely.
 The club has an extensive list of approved CFIs, and the club encourages its members to improve their flying skills.
 75% of the membership is IFR rated, and many have gotten their instrument rating using club instructors and aircraft.
 Some members go on to earn further ratings—commercial, and even CFI.

 Okay, I’m interested.
 What now?

-Go to the Request Info page, and fill out the quick application form.
+Go to the Apply Now page, and fill out the quick application form.
 This will secure you a spot on the entry list, and one of us will follow up with next steps.
-You can also call us at (347) 7-FLY-PFC and ask for Will, or email us at email@example.com to have any questions answered.
+You can also call us at (347) 7-FLY-PFC and leave a message, or email us at email@example.com to have any questions answered.